Skip to main content

 # Get agent statistics

-stats = client.get_agent_stats(agent_id="my-agent")
+stats = await client.get_agent_stats(agent_id="my-agent")

 print(f"Total runs: {stats['total_runs']}")